TariqAHassan/alsek/docs/guided_tour.md

 ## Brokers

-A `Broker` is responsible for adding and managing tasks on the backend.
+The `Broker` is responsible for adding and managing tasks on the backend.
-While typical usage of Alsek will not usually involve directly interacting with these capabilities, a high-level understanding of what they are may nevertheless prove helpful.

 An Alsek broker provides the following core methods:

   * `sumbit()`: submit a message to a queue